This guide shares 21 of the best day trips from Sydney to help you find new and exciting one-day road trip destinations outside our city.

 Bobbin Head is a family-friendly Sydney day trip destination situated along Cowan Creek in the western section of Ku-ring-gai Chase National Park.

-Surrounded by beautiful scenery, the area provides excellent facilities such as playgrounds, picnic areas and gas barbecues.
+Surrounded by beautiful scenery, Bobbin Head offers excellent facilities such as playgrounds, picnic areas, and barbecues.
 And with so many hiking trails, Bobbin Head is also the perfect spot for bushwalking.

 Bobbin Head is surrounded by water, making it an excellent spot for water activities such as canoeing, kayaking and fishing.
 Paddle boats and kayaks can be hired to explore Cowan Creek and Apple Tree Creek.